ehrpg/qstar/docs/character.md

 ## Stats

 Primary stats are fixed values every character has.
-These stats are only modified by fatal events while adventuring, or by taking damage
+These stats are only modified by fatal events while adventuring, or by taking damage.

 ### Primary